-Copyright © 2017 The Pragmatic Programmers, LLC.
+Copyright © 2020 The Pragmatic Programmers, LLC.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form, or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior consent of the publisher.

-Printed in the United States of America.
-ISBN-13: 978-1-68050-251-0 Encoded using the finest acid-free high-entropy binary digits.
-Book version: P1.0-November 2017 In this chapter, you'll see:
+ISBN-13: 978-1-68050-670-9 Encoded using the finest acid-free high-entropy binary digits.
+Book version: P1.0-February 2020 In this chapter, you'll see:

-- Using Webpacker to manage app-like Javascript - Setting up a development environment that includes Webpack - Using React to build a dynamic web form - Using Capybara and ChromeDriver to test JavaScriptpowered features
+- Using Webpacker to manage app-like Javascript - Setting up a development environment that includes Webpack - · Using React to build a dynamic web form - Using Capybara and ChromeDriver to test JavaScriptpowered features